flipperdevices/flipperzero-firmware/README.md

 By following these steps, you should have your device set up and ready to go with OpenHayStack on a Mac.
 ****
-#### Option B: Cloning Existing Tag
-1. **Pair a Tag:** First, pair an AirTag or Samsung SmartTag with your device.
-2. **Enter 'Lost' Mode:** Keep the tag away from the device it's registered to for approximately 15 minutes.
-3. **Download nrfConnect:** Install nrfConnect from the Google Play Store.
-(Apple version doesn't reveal the needed Raw data, looking for a workaround)
-4. **Filter and Scan:**
-   - Open the app, click on filters, and exclude all except for the brand of your tag (Apple/Samsung).
-   - Adjust the RSSI to the lowest setting (-40 dBm).
-   - Initiate a scan.
-Wait for your SmartTag to appear as a "FindMy" device.
-5. **Capture Data:** Click **Raw** or **View Raw** to capture your **payload** and note your tag's **MAC Address**.
-Immediately remove the tag's battery to prevent key/MAC rotation.
-6. **Enter Data in FlipperZero App:** Input the captured **payload** and **MAC Address** into the FlipperZero app.

-### Step 3: Configuration
+### Step 3: Configuration on the FlipperZero
-- Upon launching the app, choose whether to clone an AirTag or SmartTag, generate a new Open Haystack key pair, or adjust broadcast settings.
+- Upon launching the app, open the config menu and either click ```Import Tag From File``` or ```Register Tag Manually```.
+Put your generated .keys file onto the FlipperZero SD card inside the AppsData/FindMyFlipper folder to import from file.
+Or you can manually enter the tag information.
+When trying to clone a tag, you can create a .keys file and paste the Raw data from nrfConnect in order to import.
+First create a .keys file with ```generate_keys.py``` then replace the payload with the Raw data and the MAC with the MAC of your tag.

 ### Step 4: Tracking
 - Once the app is configured, your FlipperZero can be tracked using the relevant platform's tracking service (FindMy app for Apple devices, SmartThings for Samsung devices, and respective web browsers).
+If using generated keys and OpenHaystack then you can track on the OHS app or via the Macless Haystack setup.
+Links to both are above

 Customization